-(sometimes colloquially “Tan”) One of the more collectible high-cachet colors used for the Vacumatic-filling version of the Parker “51”; shown to the right.
+(sometimes colloquially “Tan”) One of the more collectible high-cachet colors used for the Vacumatic-filling version of the Parker “51”; shown below.
 Buckskin Beige is rather fragile, and the repair of Buckskin Beige pens calls for great care.
 Buckskin Beige is similar to, but darker than, Cocoa, a color used on the Aero-metric version of the “51”.
 See also Blue Cedar, Cocoa, Nassau Green, Yellowstone.

 |buffer||A device designed to counteract or minimize the effects of change.
 When applied to fountain pens, the term usually refers to features of a feed, such as fins, that provide an enlarged capillary surface to hold or release ink as needed to even out irregularities of flow.|

 A type of filling system; operates by mechanical squeeze of bulb at end of barrel.
 View filling instructions here.
 See also Postal.

 |bullet-bottom||Collectors’ slang for a single-jewel Parker “51”, whose barrel end is smoothly tapered to a shape that resembles a bullet.
 Because Aero-metric “51”s are all single-jewel pens, “bullet-bottom” implies a Vacumatic-filling pen.
 See also single jewel.|